cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 of the private key.
 This can happen if, for example, one HSM with a private key is used from several servers, or if virtual machines are cloned.

-To mitigate collisions, tag strings SHOULD be constructed as follows:
+Tag strings SHOULD be constructed as follows:

 - tag1: Constant string bound to a specific device and protocol in use.
 This allows caching of Sig(sk, tag1).
 Device specific information may include, for example, a MAC address.